SrKenny/SrKenny/README.md

 I'm currently searching more about myself and what i like in this tech world.
 My focus is:
-  - 🌐 Learn Django to work with backend;
   - 😃 Learning IA, to work with already exists technology, and trying to create one by myself(I really are inspired by Neuro-sama, created by vedal987🐢);
      - Very difficult, so need more knowledge in python to work;
   - 🎮 Learning how to make games because i just love games(Still in progress.
 Important things appears.);